timothy-barry/ondisc/README.md

   - **Universal**: `ondisc` runs on all platforms, from laptops to supercomputers. `ondisc` works seamlessly when the size of the data exceeds the amount of available memory.
-  - **Ntuitive**: `ondisc` is easy to use. `ondisc` leverages ideas from functional programming, making it simple and intuitive for R users.
+  - **Ntuitive**: `ondisc` leverages ideas from functional programming, making it natural for R programmers.

-Take a look at the [tutorials](https://timothy-barry.github.io/ondisc/articles/tutorial_odm_class.html) on the [package website](https://timothy-barry.github.io/ondisc/index.html) to get going.
+Take a look at the [tutorials](https://timothy-barry.github.io/ondisc/articles/tutorial_odm_class.html) on the [package website](https://timothy-barry.github.io/ondisc/index.html) to get up-and-running.

 ## Installation